-Oral-facial-digital syndrome type I (OFD1), which is also called orofaciodigital syndrome 1, is actually one of a group of heterogeneous disorders all affecting the development of the buccal cavity, the digits, and the face.
+Oral-facial-digital syndrome type I (OFD1), also called orofaciodigital syndrome 1, is actually one of a group of heterogeneous disorders affecting the development of the buccal cavity, the digits, and the face.

 There are at least 13 known forms of this group of syndromes, classified on the basis of their clinical features.
 The diagnosis and classification is still ongoing, however, because of significant phenotypic overlap.